6r17/madtypes/README.md

     }
 ```

-- 18 tests proving the features and usage of json-schema.
+- 💪 [18](https://github.com/6r17/madtypes/blob/madmeta/tests/test_json_schema.py) tests proving the features and usage of json-schema function.

 - ### 🔥 MadType attributes
-It is possible to use the `MadType` metaclass customize a type.
+It is possible to use the `MadType` metaclass customize primitives as well.

 ```python
 class SomeStringAttribute(str, metaclass=MadType):